United-Codes/cloudofficeprint-java/cloudofficeprint/bin/main/com/cloudofficeprint/Examples/SpaceX/spacex_example.md

 ```

 ## Title slide
 The template title slide contains the title of our presentation and a hyperlink-tag `{*data_source}`.
-Now we need to add the data for this tag in our Java code by creating an Cloud Office Print element (hyperlink) and adding this to the main data collection:
+Now we need to add the data for this tag in our Java code by creating a Cloud Office Print element (hyperlink) and adding this to the main data collection:
 ```java
 spaceXData.addElement( new HyperLink("data_source","Data source","https://docs.spacexdata.com"));
 ```